KrauseFx/fastrockets/README.md

 ## Building the LED Board

-[adafruit](https://learn.adafruit.com/connecting-a-16x32-rgb-led-matrix-panel-to-a-raspberry-pi/you-will-need) shows a step by step guide what do buy and how to connect the board to get the LED Board running.
+[adafruit](https://learn.adafruit.com/connecting-a-16x32-rgb-led-matrix-panel-to-a-raspberry-pi/you-will-need) shows a step by step guide what to buy and how to connect the board to get the LED Board running.

 Costs for the LED board around 55 Euro.